-- opportunities and support to enable perpetrators to change their behaviour. - The Criminal Justice System (CJS) is effective in holding domestic abuse perpetrators to account and delivering positive outcomes for victims.
+- All partners work together to provide opportunities and support to enable perpetrators to change their behaviour. - The Criminal Justice System (CJS) is effective in holding domestic abuse perpetrators to account and delivering positive outcomes for victims.

 - Promote early identification of abusive patterns of behaviour and targeted interventions to address this. - Establish a menu of interventions to address individual perpetrator behaviour to respond to levels of risk and individual needs. - All partners work together to provide disruption opportunities targeted at perpetrators. - Work with the CJS to monitor the use and effectiveness of the legislation and processes in managing domestic abuse offenders.